glennfawcett/cockroachdb_troubleshooting/issues/ingest_jsonb/ingest_json_performance.md

 ### Python Script

-I modified a template that I have been using for running these sort of tests to create the [ingest_json.py](ingest_json.py) program.
+I modified a template that I have been using for running these sorts of tests to create the [ingest_json.py](ingest_json.py) program.
 This code basically creates the tables in question and records the results of each run in the `_testruns` table.

 ```sql
     CREATE TABLE IF NOT EXISTS _testruns (